sot/aimpoint_mon/test_results.md

   large offset).
 - J. McDowell: used DS tool `dmcoords` to independently confirm the derived relationship between *aspect solution* DY, DY and CHIPX, CHIPY.
+- J. Connelly used ObsVis in a different way from Tennant to confirm the sign and magnitude of offsets

 **Test pass: Yes**